 Because MITS courses are not RID approved, they fall into the PINRA category.
 You will be able to earn CEUs if an approved sponsor approves the courses before you start.
 (PINRA).

 There’s a little misunderstanding as to what a CEU is.
-One CEU (continuing education unit) equals 10 hours of continuing education training.
-Thus, one hour of training is 0.1 of continuing education unit (CEU).
+One CEU (continuing education unit) consists of 10 hours of continuing education training.
+Thus, one hour of training equals 0.1 of continuing education unit (CEU).
 To earn one CEU, you need to take 10 hours of training.

 If you are certified by the National Board, you need only 3 CEUs (30 hours) every five years.
 The NBCMI uses this metric.

-Each of our courses is 4 hrs.
-(0.4 CEUs) and not 4 CEUs because that would equal 40 hours.
+Each of MITS courses is 4 hrs (0.4 CEUs) or 4 CE hours.

 Retrieved from the NBCMI’s website: